Housing benefit and council tax support

 - live in the home you're claiming housing benefit for

-Housing benefit is usually only given for the home you live in and pay rent for.
-There are some circumstances where you may be able to get housing benefit for two homes, including:
+In some circumstances you may be able to get housing benefit for two homes, including:

 - you've moved into other rented accommodation due to fear of violence